oracle-livelabs/database/datapump-xtts-migration/09-final-backup-restore/final-backup-restore.md

 ## Task 1: Final backup / restore

 In a real migration, you would shut down the applications using the database.
-Although, there is an outage, you can still query the source database.
+Although there is an outage, you can still query the source database.
 The tablespaces are read-only, so you can't add or change data, but you can query it.

 1. The outage starts now.